SAP-samples/teched2025-XP264/README.md

 The requirements to follow the exercises in this repository are...

   * You need to have a GitHub user.
 If you don't have one so far, please sign-up on GitHub before going through the exercises
-  * Additional configuration on your SAP TECHED 2025 Client laptop (that should be pre-installed)
+  * Additional software tools on your SAP TECHED 2025 Client laptop (that should be already pre-installed)

   kubectl plugins | install [jq](https://jqlang.org/download/) | [Kyma CLI for SAP BTP, Kyma Runtime](https://tools.hana.ondemand.com/#cloud) |
   -- | -- | -- |